A Time to Dance

 After high school Hayley moved to Arkansas where she studies nursing at Black River Technical College.
 Hayley's favorite things are helping with the children's ministry at her church, Restore Church, and spending time with friends and family.

 She is very grateful for the opportunity to be doing what she loves, and is very excited to start her teaching journey at A Time to Dance!

 Ballet Assistant Instructor

-Aubree is a sophomore at Greene County Tech High School.
+Aubree is a junior at Greene County Tech High School.

 Aubree fell in love with dance at the age of three after attending her first ballet- The Nutcracker.
 Aubree has been dancing since the age of five, starting at The Foundation of Arts in Jonesboro and then joining A Time to Dance in 2013.
 Aubree became a part of the A Time to Dance competition team in 2014.
 Over the years Aubree has attended many competitions earning several awards in group and solo categories.
 She has also attended various dance workshops to enhance her dance education.
 Aubree has been a part of the cast of "Noah's Ark" The Ballet portraying the roles of Dove and Shem's Wife.
-Aubree is currently a proud member of the ATTD Diamond Competition team.
 Her favorite style of dance is ballet/pointe.

 Aubree's other interest include artwork in various mediums, involving herself in school clubs, academics, student council, and journalism.
 Aubree is unsure what her future career path will be but it will most likely be fine arts related.